-The 2018 Festival runs from Saturday 29th September to Sunday 7th October.
-You can find details of the full programme here, including the latest information about ticket availability.
-Here are details of the events I will be attending this year.
+The 2018 Festival took place from Saturday 29th September to Sunday 7th October.
+Below are details of the events I will attended with links to my reviews.

 My Henley Literary Festival 2018 Reading List

-I’ve been inspired to create a reading list of books by some of the authors appearing at other Festival events which caught my eye.
-I’ll be publishing my (spoiler free) reviews of these books in the run-up to and during the period of the Festival.
+I was inspired to create a reading list of books by some of the authors appearing at other Festival events which caught my eye.
+I’ll published my (spoiler free) reviews of these books in the run-up to and during the period of the Festival.
 Click on the book title to view the book description on Goodreads or my review.

 Paris Echo by Sebastian Faulks (Event: Saturday 29th September)

 The Missing Girl by Jenny Quintana (‘Debuts on the Thames’ Event: Sunday 30th September)